-The YouthScan Project takes high school students through a self-guided curriculum to conduct a Community Needs Assessment.
-Over ten sessions, students use research, surveys, and interviews to select what they see as the top issue(s) facing youth in their community.
-They additionally create two awareness projects (one visual and one literary) that increase awareness about their chosen causes.
-The program is 100% self-guided and requires no support from teachers or schools.
+The YouthScan Project walks high school-aged youth through a free self-guided peer-based Community Needs Assessment.
+Over five sessions, participants use personal perspective, research, surveys, and interviews to select what they see as the top issue(s) facing youth in their community.
+YouthRoots provides all the logistical support needed to make it happen in any size youth-serving organization.

-Our team will compile all the data and funnel that information up to decision-makers across philanthropy, government, and education.
-The wider community gets real-time info on emerging needs facing youth.
-The information that will help target programs, funds, and initiatives to where they will make the biggest impact.
+Our team will compile all the data and funnel that information back to organizations where youth are participating, and to decision-makers across philanthropy, government, education, and more.
+The wider community has access to real-time perspectives on emerging needs facing youth — the issues and ideas for solutions.
+The information will help target programs, funds, and initiatives to where they will make the biggest impact.

 YouthRoots has been guiding high school students through community needs assessments since 2010.
 We are curriculum specialists in the areas of community change and philanthropic leadership.
 The YouthScan Project curriculum expands upon the first portion of our core programming – Conduct a community needs assessment.